-Made in Germany – excellent build quality and precision.

 -Use only the right types of non-dieseling oil (Abbey SM50 Gunlube is perfect), and don't over-oil.
 When you oil your HW45, just use a small amount of the correct oil on moving parts, and that's it!
 Done!
 Too much is not a good thing!

 When the gun is new – you may notice that it makes extremely loud noises, and sparks and lots of smoke come out the end – do not be alarmed!
 This is normal in a new spring-piston gun, and is called dieseling.
 Dieseling is a result of oil (or the tank axle grease that Weihrauch use on their springs!), seeping past the piston seal and into the cylinder.
 The extreme pressure (about 3000psi) generated when the gun is fired ignites this oil, as in a diesel engine, creating this effect.
-A small amount of dieseling is necessary for the gun to function correctly, however, use of the wrong type of oil can result in excessive dieseling every time the gun is fired, which can burn away the piston seal, snap the spring, and even re-cock the gun!
+A small amount of dieseling is necessary for the gun to function correctly, and is in fact where the spring-piston design achieves much of its power, however, use of the wrong type of oil can result in excessive dieseling, which can burn away the piston seal, snap the spring, and even re-cock the gun!

 It's excellent – need I say any more?!

-The Weihrauch HW45 is probably the best air pistol you can buy today – it's a little pricey – retailing for about £215-£300 ($327-$456) (at the time of writing), but it's definitely worth every penny!
+The Weihrauch HW45 is probably the best air pistol you can buy today.
+It's a little pricey, but it's definitely worth every penny!
 It's very accurate, very powerful, exceptionally well made, and is one of the remaining few air pistols that can be disassembled, repaired, then reassembled again without breaking off any plastic clips (as there is no plastic in the entire design!), and parts can be bought online quite easily.
 If you're looking for an excellent, pro-grade air pistol – look no further!

 Note: If you need some safety goggles to use with your air gun - have a look at these.